FluegelsApps/iot-utilities/docs/app-changelog.md

 - moved IoT-Connector from beta to production
 - new search function in the main drawer of the application
 - various performance improvements
+- new permissions starting with Android 12 ("Nearby Devices")

 ### Fixed bugs and issues: